LalitPradhan/NanoNetsPCBChecker/DLAssignment/ReadMe.md

 python3 PCBchecker.py demo <imagePath>
 ```

+Note:
-Note: The DLAssignment/ folder has just two images and excel with number_to_dict.json file as a sample.
+- The DLAssignment/ folder has just two images and excel with number_to_dict.json file as a sample.
 Replace this with actual data in the same format.
 Model was trained on a 1080Ti.
+- The model is extendible to different PCB data.
+Run prepare data and then train as mentioned above.
+If the fomat is same no human intervention should be required.

 Remarks for improvement:
 - The two networks are separate as of now, One could use a siamese style network to compare or make an auxiliary task to find defects as a Multi Task learning scenario to the object detector with a weighted loss for the auxiliary task.